midomaher99/midomaher99-embedded_systems_online_diploma_eng_Keroles/STM32f103xx_Drivers/README.md

 # STM32F103xx drivers
-  all codes in this folder are aligned with (MISRA 2012) standard.
+  All codes in this folder are aligned with (MISRA 2012) standard.
 Codes are checked using cppcheck/addons.
 ## Implemented Features
 ### NVIC Driver
 	1. Enabling and prioritizing global interrupt of a specific peripheral.